What is the Difference Between Making Love and Having Sex?

 Love making, although it requires the heart, mind, and spirit for heavenly passionate ecstasy, requires being in the body.
 The body is the vehicle through which we feel pleasure.
 It’s where the pleasure is given and received.
 And, if our mind is fearful, if our heart is closed, we’ll often not allow ourselves to enjoy the pleasures of the body.
-Too often, ourselves or our partner will “leave the body” becoming the observer of love making, vs.being present to,and in the experience of physical pleasure.
+Too often, we ourselves or our partner will “leave the body” becoming the observer of love making vs. being present to and in the experience of physical pleasure.
 To top that off, It takes a bit of time and practice to learn the subtle sensations of the body, and how to dance with them and enhance them, for ourselves and our beloved.

 4. You Don’t have a Spiritual Connection

 In soul partnerships, you know there is something much greater than your individual human selves that drew you together, that make you truly soul mates.Spiritual connection opens the door to unconditional love in human form.
 It is this opening to unconditional love that allows the beautiful and messy experience of human loving and love making to grow all that more powerful and astonishingly intimate.
 Additionally, the spiritual union within ourselves awakens the possibility of sacred sexuality where both partners are held as sacred, with reverence.
 In the simplest terms that means you hold yourself and your partner with the highest regard.
 You know that sharing your body with another is a privilege – a privilege you are giving them and a privilege you are being given.
 And you don’t take either privilege lightly.

 When both partners arrive individually whole, complete, aligned and united within, then what happens between and beyond enters the realm of best evers – the frequent moments that render both lovers speechless, breathless, overcome by the raw human ecstasy that leaves us humbled by its intensity, its power, its sacred union.